laravel/docs/http-tests.md

 <a name="assert-json-count"></a>
 #### assertJsonCount

-Assert that the response JSON has the expected count of items at the given key:
+Assert that the response JSON has an array with the expected number of items at the given key:

     $response->assertJsonCount($count, $key = null);